Showing posts with label combination weapon. Show all posts

 Drawing of a Lei Huo Bian, from 'Wu Bei Zhi (《武備志》)'.

-Lei Huo Bian (雷火鞭, lit.
-'Thunderfire whip') was a relatively straightforward, if uncommon, weapon that combined a Tie Bian (鐵鞭) and a handgonne.
-Lei Huo Bian could be made of either iron or bronze.
-It had a length of three chi two cun, the first five cun of the weapon was hollowed out and drilled with a touch hole.
+The Lei Huo Bian (雷火鞭, lit.
+'Thunderfire whip') was a relatively straightforward, if obscure, weapon that combined a Tie Bian (鐵鞭) and a handgonne.
+It could be made of either iron or bronze, and typically had a length of three chi two cun, with the first five cun of the weapon hollowed out and drilled with a touch hole.
 It was typically loaded with three lead pellets.

 Random Quotes & Trivia